MeadowlarkDAW/rainout/DESIGN_DOC.md

 ///
 /// This will return an error if the backend with the given name could
 /// not be found.
-pub fn enumerate_midi_backend(backend: &str) -> Result<MidiBackendOptions, ()> { ... }
+pub fn enumerate_midi_backend(backend: Backend) -> Result<MidiBackendOptions, ()> { ... }

 /// Information about an audio backend, including its available devices
 /// and configurations
 pub struct AudioBackendOptions {
-    /// The name of this audio backend pub name: &'static str,
+    /// The audio backend
+    pub backend: Backend,

     /// The version of this audio backend (if that information is available) pub version: Option<String>,

+    /// The running status of this backend pub status: BackendStatus,

-    /// The available audio devices to select from pub device_options: AudioDeviceOptions,
+    /// The available audio devices to select from.
+    ///
+    /// This will be `None` if this backend's `status` is not of the type
+    /// `BackendStatus::Running`.
+    pub device_options: Option<AudioDeviceOptions>,
 }

 /// The available audio devices to select from